tdegeus/goose-article/README.md

     Use a two-column bibliography.

+*   `unsrtnat` (default)

+    Use "unsrtnat" as bib style.
+    A custom version is shipped with *goose-article*.
+    It differs from "unsrtnat" in that "arxivid" is supported (see below).

+*   `unsrtnathyper`

+    Use "unsrtnathyper" as bib style.
+    Similar to `unsrtnat`, with in addition a hyperlink created behind the title (see below).

-*   `namecite`
+*   `apalike`

+    Use "apalike" as bib style.
-    Use names instead of numbers to cite to references.
+    I.e. use names instead of numbers to cite to references.
+    A custom version is shipped with *goose-article*.
+    It differs from "unsrtnat" in that "arxivid" and "doi" is supported (see below).

 *   `showlinks`